by John Ellis

 The Plan to Protect Against Pornography

 Frightened isn’t a synonym of paralysis.
 In fact, a healthy dose of fear can drive people to take action.
 And by God’s grace, I’m taking action for the sake of my own soul and for the sake of my son’s soul.
 Drastic, weird, counter-culture action, in fact.
-If my standards, my plan to protect my son (and myself) against pornography, earns me the label of legalist, so be it.
+If my standards, my plan to help protect my son (and myself) against pornography, earns me the label of legalist, so be it.
 My prayer is that more brothers in Christ will be willing to accept the slings and arrows of the scoffers for the sake of their own souls and the souls of their sons.

 My desire to take drastic, counter-culture action against the vile deceit of pornography finds precedence in the words of Jesus.
 In Matthew 5:29-30, quoted at the top of this article, Jesus uses startling imagery to make a very salient point – lust is so dangerous and such a violation of God’s righteous standard, drastic measures should be taken to combat it.
 Of course, Jesus wasn’t advocated self-mutilation.
 Jesus was imploring those who would follow him to take the sin of lust seriously and to act accordingly.
 And to act accordingly in a manner that would astound unbelievers.